sourcegraph/learn/posts/how-to-commit-code-with-the-git-command-line-interface.md

 git add -A
 ```

-The above command will recursively add all the modified files in all subdirectories in the current repository to the staging area, regardless of where we are running the command from.
-We can run this from any subdirectory of the repository.
+The above command will recursively add all the repository's modified files in all subdirectories to the staging area, regardless of where we are running the command.
+We can run this from any location within the repository.

 ### Removing changes from the staging area